takku-123/User-Behavior-Analysis-on-Social-Media-Platform/README.md

 This repository contains a comprehensive business analysis report aimed at understanding user behavior on the platform of Company Z, a rapidly expanding social media company.
 The primary objective is to leverage data-driven insights to develop strategies that enhance user engagement, retention, and overall platform growth.

-The report outlines a structured analysis approach, consisting of data exploration, preprocessing, clustering analysis, and the development of a predictive model.
+It outlines a structured analysis approach, consisting of data exploration, preprocessing, clustering analysis, and the development of a predictive model.
 The insights generated from these processes are intended to guide marketing strategies, content creation, and platform management by identifying distinct user segments based on their interaction patterns.

 ## Key Sections